tapdata/tapdata-docs/docs/faq/use-product.md

 ## When configuring a replication task, why is the target node inference result abnormal?

-Tapdata automatically infers the target table structure and other information based on the selected source table.
+TapData automatically infers the target table structure and other information based on the selected source table.
 Here are some common issues you might encounter:

-* **Update Condition Anomalies**: Tapdata automatically sets the update condition to the table's primary key.
+* **Update Condition Anomalies**: TapData automatically sets the update condition to the table's primary key.
 If there is no primary key, it uses a unique index field.
 If there is no primary key or unique index, you will need to manually specify the field for the update condition.
 * **Inference Anomalies**: Usually caused by abnormal field types, you can adjust the types of the relevant fields as suggested on the page.

 ![Inference Result Anomalies](../images/faq_deduction_error.png)

-## What is Tapdata's logic for handling transactions?
+## What is TapData's logic for handling transactions?

 Usually, a transaction includes starts, processes, commits, and rollbacks.
-Therefore, after a transaction starts, multiple SQLs might be initiated, and Tapdata captures these changes and stores them temporarily.
+Therefore, after a transaction starts, multiple SQLs might be initiated, and TapData captures these changes and stores them temporarily.

 Transactions that remain uncommitted for a long time will cause the task to mine from this transaction's start upon each stop and start, affecting the source database and incremental sync performance.
-To avoid this, Tapdata cleans up uncommitted transactions that exceed a certain duration.
+To avoid this, TapData cleans up uncommitted transactions that exceed a certain duration.
 If the source database commits such a transaction after it has been cleaned, it might lead to data inconsistencies.

 To avoid such issues, set the lifespan of uncommitted transactions in the source node (such as Oracle databases) during task configuration to meet business needs.

 ![Uncommitted Transaction Lifespan](../images/transaction_timeout.png)

-## Does Tapdata support publishing tables as API services?
+## Does TapData support publishing tables as API services?

 import Content1 from '../reuse-content/_enterprise-features.md';